 "The week ended with a tour and various meetings with librarians at the Russian State Library for Foreign Literature," said Knutson.
 "There we all received library cards and learned about the various programs in the cultural centers at the library, and students presented their research."

 According to King, for whom this was his first international trip, "The tours of the Russian State Library, Library for Foreign Literature, and even the Leo Tolstoy estate and Nikolai Gogol Memorial Library and Museum were informative and motivating.
 We had good discussions with our colleagues (now friends) about how contemporary library practices impact community, and vice versa."
-He continued, "This professional international visit is valuable for any LIS student, but especially for those with limited or no foreign travel experience."
+He continued, "This professional international visit is valuable for any LIS student, but especially for those from disadvantaged backgrounds or with limited foreign travel experience."